eonil/overlay/README.md

 - Device rotation is not handled properly.

 - Keyboard kicking in has not been addressed.
+This controller does not do anything with keyboard.
+  You can deal with virtual keyboard on your way by resizing or translating container view.